ogradyc01/GoldenCheetah/Menu-Bar_Functions.md

 Menu Bar: Functions (Version 3.1)
 ***

-The GoldenCheetah 'Menu Bar' is similar to any other applications.
+The GoldenCheetah 'Menu Bar' is similar to any other application.
 So please find the details on the different menus and menu options below.

 _Note: There is one difference between Windows or Linux builds and MacOS builds.
-For Windows and Linux the preferences pane is located unter `Tools -> Options` whilst on MacOS it located under `GoldenCheetah->Preferences`.
-To be consistent with the Windows 7 screenshots, any pathes to 'Menu Bar' will follow the Windows menu structure._
+For Windows and Linux the preferences pane is located under `Tools -> Options` whilst on MacOS it located under `GoldenCheetah->Preferences`.
+To be consistent with the Windows 7 screenshots, any paths to 'Menu Bar' will follow the Windows menu structure._

 * [Athlete] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/Menu-Bar_Athlete)
 * [Activity] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/Menu-Bar_Activity)